erickwilder/dotfiles/README.md

 ## If you want to run vim in terminal

-* Make sure you install Solarized colorscheme in your terminal!
+* Make sure you install Dracula color scheme in your terminal
-* If you don't want to use solarized terminal, then make sure you do this:
+* If you don't want to use Dracula terminal, then make sure you do this:

       let g:yadr_using_unsolarized_terminal = 1
       # in ~/.vimrc.before